 Tree stumps offer a lot of hazards – here are just a few:

 - Stumps detract from the look of your property.
 Aesthetically speaking, the sight of a tree stump definitely isn’t appealing.
-If you’re meticulous about your yard and landscaping, removing the stump is well worth it.
+However, if you’re meticulous about your yard and landscaping, removing the stump is well worth it.

 - Stumps are hazardous.
 Stumps are dangerous to your children and pets.
-When running and playing in your yard, they may not look for the stump and trip over it.
-And if a visitor or neighbor trips, it’s a liability that falls into your hands.
+They may not look for the stump when running and playing in your yard and trip over it.
+And if a visitor or neighbour trips, it’s a liability that falls into your hands.
 In addition, tree stumps can damage your mower if you accidentally hit one when you’re mowing your lawn.
-Cha Ching $$$ !!
+Cha-Ching $$$ !!

-- Stumps are a pain to maneuver the mower around.
+- Stumps are a pain to manoeuvre the mower around.
 Mowing is a regular practice for good landscaping.
 Do you really want to navigate around a tree stump each time you mow or weed?
-Remaining tree stumps are a nuisance, an obstacle you have to deal with when weeding or mowing your lawn.
+A remaining tree stump is a nuisance and an obstacle you have to deal with when weeding or mowing your lawn.